mstksg/inCode/copy/entries/dependent-haskell-1.md

 Pretty much the only way you can verify this code is to test it out on example cases.
-In the [source file][NetworkUntyped] I have `main` test out the backprop, training a network on a 2D function that was "on" for two small circles and "off" everywhere else.
+In the [source file][NetworkUntyped] I have `main` test out the backprop, training a network on a 2D function that was "on" for two small circles and "off" everywhere else (A nice cute non-linearly-separable function to test our network on).
 We basically train the network to be able to recognize the two-circle pattern.
 I implemented a simple printing function and tested the trained network on a grid:

 !!![NetworkUntyped]:dependent-haskell/NetworkUntyped.hs